Omri1287/web_project_4/README.md

 * "delete button" for each image
 * An option to close the popups by clicking anywhere outside the modal itself plus by pressing esc
 * Validating the forms, and restricting the info type inserted in the required fields.
+* The different classes are divided into files for each of their own.

 ## Future steps
 * Add different fonts in order to make the web page a more personal touch.